-The Montessori International School of Vietnam - Thao Dien Campus - is a Full International Member School of the internationally respected American Montessori Society (founded in 1960), which is one of the leading proponents of the Montessori method.
+The Montessori International School of Vietnam is member of the internationally respected American Montessori Society (founded in 1960) - MIS is at Step 6 on AMS' Pathway of Continuous School Improvement framework.
+AMS is one of the leading proponents of the Montessori method.
 It has member and accredited schools in the US and around the world, with the idea that they collaborate, act ethically, as well as follow Montessori's educational philosophy.
 The Society also publishes guidance for both Montessori practitioners and parents.
-MIS' An Phu Campus is an Associate Satellite International School of AMS.

 Modern Languages taught: Chinese Mandarin, French, Spanish & Vietnamese

 Admission to the School is not based on ability.

 Parents/guardians can observe their child’s class at any point throughout the year.

 English is the primary language of instruction – teachers and teaching assistants do not speak Vietnamese to the students.

 We have over thirteen years of experience in teaching an authentic Montessori curriculum

 We understand Montessori is just more than a name and inspiration, we practise and teach the philosophy.

 We understand the needs for transitioning to international schools, particularly schools that follow the IB's PYP and MYP.